mnot/I-D/for-the-users/draft.md

 Our goal is not to avoid all potential harm to or constraint of end users; rather, it's to give guidance in a particular situation -- when we've identified a conflict between the needs of end users and another stakeholder (e.g., a network operator), and need a "tiebreaker", we should err on the side of finding a solution that doesn't harm end users.

 Note that "harm" is not defined in this document; that is something that the relevant body (e.g., Working Group) needs to discuss.
+The IETF has already established a body of guidance for such decisions, including (but not limited to) {{?RFC7754}} on filtering, {{?RFC7258}} and {{?RFC7624}}
+on pervasive surveillance, {{?RFC7288}} on host firewalls, and {{?RFC6973}} regarding privacy considerations.

+Over time, additional guidance is likely to be defined.
+In the absence of specific guidance on a given topic, this document provides a general approach to making such decisions.

 Doing so helps the IETF achieve its mission, and also helps to assure the long-term health of the Internet.
 By prioritising the concerns of end users, we assure that it reaches the greatest number